-Its natural oil and strong scent contain certain chemicals that are not good for animals including pets like dogs.
+Its natural oil and strong scent contain certain chemicals that are not good for animals, including pets.

-The terpenes, meliatoxins, and phenols that are avoided by insects might bring benefits to the wood, but those chemicals can be toxic when get ingested.
+The terpenes, Melia toxins, and phenols that insects avoid might benefit the wood, but those chemicals can be toxic when ingested.
 Avoid your pet from biting the wood.